I am super motivated! …to binge-watch Netflix tonight.

-To be intrinsically motivated, driven by internal rewards & values, is to truly engage freedom.
+To be intrinsically motivated, driven by internal rewards and values, is to truly engage freedom.
 To be extrinsically motivated, driven to or against external factors, is to be manipulated, constrained.

 Thus nootropics, like drugs, can be viewed as offenders of the free will, right?
-After all, nootropics, like drugs, are external substances that are able to manipulate motivation & behavior.
+After all, nootropics, like drugs, are external substances that are able to manipulate motivation and behavior.

-Except there’s one key difference between nootropics & drugs w/r/t free will:
+Except there’s one key difference between nootropics and drugs w/r/t free will: